valohai/docs/source/guides/private-github-repository.rst

 Private GitHub Repository
 =========================

-In this guide, we'll link a private GitHub repository to a Valohai project using a read-only SSH deploy key.
+In this guide, we'll link a private GitHub repository to a Valohai project using a deploy key.

 You can also use GitHub App integration to link private repositories, and you can find that setting on the Valohai project repository settings page.